Piazza San Marco by night Venice

 Venice gondola

-Before one trip, Lilli went through the guidebooks and made a list of churches we wanted to visit.
+Before one trip, we went through the guidebooks and made a list of churches we wanted to visit.
 After a while we stopped looking at it though: some of the churches have two or three different names, depending on which map or guidebook you're using; others are chiuso per restauro; others are open only certain hours.
 We just wandered the city, and if we passed a church, and it was open, we visited.
 Every one was interesting and had its own special beauty.

 When we visit Venice, we walk all over the city, visiting each of the six wards or sestieri.
 (Sixths. lots of Italian is not that hard to puzzle out, using imagined etymologies.)
 We barely visit St. Mark's Square and the busy shopping streets; a short distance from the crush of tourists, there are peaceful areas with few pedestrians.
 The best part of all was that there are no cars, no bicycles, and no scooters; it feels much safer, walking in Venice, knowing no vehicles are bearing down on our backs.